Chef brian landry

 Spending time on the waters surrounding New Orleans has always been a part of Brian’s life.
 With uncles and cousins who were avid outdoorsmen, the Landrys enjoyed regular family fishing trips.
 His earliest memories of food in New Orleans recall those large family gatherings, featuring oversized pots of gumbo and jambalaya.

-At Borgne, Landry is seizing the opportunity to get the word out that the Gulf has the best seafood in the world.
-When Chef John Besh approached him about creating a restaurant, Landry jumped at the chance – not just to showcase seafood, but also to help an area of town that was the last to be revitalized after Hurricane Katrina.
-Besh knew that Landry shared his same love for the bays, bayous, and marshes that surround Lake Borgne.
+At Borgne, Brian is seizing the opportunity to get the word out that the Gulf has the best seafood in the world.
+When Chef John Besh approached him about creating a restaurant, Brian jumped at the chance – not just to showcase seafood, but also to help an area of town that was the last to be revitalized after Hurricane Katrina.
+Chef Besh knew that Brian shared his same love for the bays, bayous, and marshes that surround Lake Borgne.

 Brian attended culinary school at Johnson and Wales University.
 He lives in New Orleans with his wife and three children.